J. Beverley Smith: Career

-Born on 27 September 1931, Smith completed his undergraduate and master's degrees at the University College of Wales, Aberystwyth (later Aberystwyth University).
+Born on 27 September 1931 at Gorseinon, Smith completed his undergraduate and master's degrees at the University College of Wales, Aberystwyth (later Aberystwyth University).
 After completing two years of National Service in 1956, Smith joined the Board of Celtic Studies at the University of Wales as a researcher, before spending two years as the Assistant Keeper of the Department of Manuscripts and Records at the National Library of Wales from 1958 to 1960.
 He then returned to his alma mater as a lecturer.
 Promotions followed: in 1967 he became a senior lecturer, and in 1978 reader.
 His appointment as Sir John Williams Professor of Welsh History followed in 1986, and he remained in that post until 1995, when he was made Research Professor in Welsh History.
 After retiring four years later, he remained at Aberystwyth as an emeritus professor.
 Smith was also co-editor of the Bulletin of the Board of Celtic Studies (1972–96; from 1994, the journal became the Studia Celtica) and served its Chief Editor from 1996 to 2010.

 Smith served on a number of public bodies; he was a member of the council of the National Library of Wales from 1974 to 1984, and also served on the Board of Celtic Studies at the University of Wales for 42 years from 1965 (as chairman from 1985 to 1991).
 He was a Commissioner of the Royal Commission on Ancient and Historical Monuments for Wales from 1984 to 1999, the last eight years of which he was its chairman.

 Smith died on 19 February 2024, at the age of 92.
 He was survived by his wife, Llinos, and two sons, Robert and Huw.